-The presence of the DSG DA-to-DSID Association Entry TLV in the MDD message indicates that Multicast DSID Forwarding is to be enabled on the DSG eCM.
-If the MDD message contains the DSG DA-to-DSID Association Entry TLV, the DSG eCM MUST perform DSID based filtering and forwarding of DSG tunnel traffic.
-A DOCSIS 3.0 DSG eCM uses the information in the DSG DA-to-DSID Association Entry TLV to ascertain the DSIDs to use for each multicast group MAC address for which it needs to forward DSG Tunnel data.
+Prior to registration, the presence or absence of the DSG DA-to-DSID Association Entry TLV in the MDD message indicates whether Multicast DSID Forwarding is enabled on the DSG eCM.
+If the MDD message contains the DSG DA-to-DSID Association Entry TLV, the MDF-capable DSG eCM MUST perform DSID based filtering and forwarding of DSG tunnel traffic.
+An MDF-capable DSG eCM uses the information in the DSG DA-to-DSID Association Entry TLV to ascertain the DSIDs to use for each multicast group MAC address for which it needs to forward DSG Tunnel data.

-The absence of either the MDD message or the DSG DA-to-DSID Association Entry TLV in the MDD message indicates that Multicast DSID Forwarding is to be disabled on the DSG eCM.
-If no MDD is present on the downstream channel or the MDD message does not contain the DSG DA-to-DSID Association Entry TLV, the DOCSIS 3.0 DSG eCM MUST filter and forward DSG tunnel traffic based on the DSG Tunnel address.
+The absence of either the MDD message or the DSG DA-to-DSID Association Entry TLV in the MDD message indicates that Multicast DSID Forwarding is disabled on the MDF-capable DSG eCM.
+If no MDD is present on the downstream channel or the MDD message does not contain the DSG DA-to-DSID Association Entry TLV, the MDF-capable DSG eCM MUST filter and forward DSG tunnel traffic based on the DSG Tunnel address.